jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 * not lose touch with our current customers (ie not start providing them a shitty experience)

+So the approach we ended up with has some of the best parts of both of the earlier options, and some other benefits as well.
 We've been working on this new approach for a few years now, and I'm really excited to tell you about it today.

-But first, I want to introduce my inspiration.
+But first, I want to introduce you to my inspiration.

 ## Ronny Coleman is really strong